geldmacher/awesome-performance/README.md

 - [Your first performance budget with Lighthouse](https://bitsofco.de/your-first-performance-budget-with-lighthouse/) - We can now define a simple performance budget in a JSON file, which will be tested as part of the lighthouse audit!
 - [Accurately measuring layout on the web](https://nolanlawson.com/2018/09/25/accurately-measuring-layout-on-the-web/) - So in this post, I want to demystify some of these concepts, and offer techniques for accurately measuring what’s going on when we render things on the web.
 - [Optimize First Input Delay](https://web.dev/optimize-fid/) - First Input Delay (FID) is a Core Web Vitals metric that captures a user's first impression of a site's interactivity and responsiveness.
 It measures the time from when a user first interacts with a page to the time when the browser is actually able to respond to that interaction.
+- [Optimize Cumulative Layout Shift](https://web.dev/optimize-cls/) - Cumulative Layout Shift (CLS) - a Core Web Vitals metric, measures the instability of content by summing shift scores across layout shifts that don't occur within 500ms of user input.
+It looks at how much visible content shifted in the viewport as well as the distance the elements impacted were shifted.
+- [Optimize Largest Contentful Paint](https://web.dev/optimize-lcp/) - Largest Contentful Paint (LCP) is a Core Web Vitals metric and measures when the largest content element in the viewport becomes visible.
+It can be used to determine when the main content of the page has finished rendering on the screen.

 ## Articles